captainleftovers/captainleftovers.github.io/README.md

 Welcome to my Personal Portfolio!

-I am an aspiring front-end developer who’s passionate about building accessible and user-friendly web applications I specialize in responsive web development with an emphasis on the latest best-practices to create custom websites and web/enterprise applications.
+I am an aspiring full stack developer who’s passionate about building accessible and user-friendly web applications I specialize in responsive web development with an emphasis on the latest best-practices to create custom websites and web/enterprise applications.

 I am a front end developer who comes from a Pastry background where I developed collaborative and problem solving skills.
 My former career background means that I thrive in a high-paced situation while maintaining efficiency.